bleachbit/docs/_posts/2015-09-25-running-from-source-code.md

 ### Staying up to date with Git

 The Git repository changes frequently.
-To download changes, run these commands on Linux:
+To download changes, run these commands:

+`git pull
-`git pull make -C po local`
+make -C po local`

 ### Further reading